ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## CAA Project Setup:

 1. In the VM, navigate to "~/Workspace/AnalysisEngine"
 2. In the host OS, import "AnalysisEngine/AndroidAnalysisEngine/" as a maven project in the IDE of your choice.
-If this instruction is insufficient, please see [Project Setup in Eclipse](#eclipse)
+If this instruction is insufficient, please see _Project Setup in Eclipse_ below.

 ## Building the Project: